Let’s take a look at a few recent $1B+ “exits”, i.e. sales in SaaS:

 Also, PE firms are OK with certain risks VCs and often Corporate Acquirers aren’t:

 - PE firms are often OK investing in the #2 or #3 player as long as they are growing nicely.
 Cash is cash.
 If they believe they can grow the #2 or #3 player to $100m+ in ARR, many PE firms will still want to do the deal.
 Most VCs by contrast try to only invest in #1 in a space, at least when it becomes clear who that is.
+Or at least the fastest growing newer player.

 - PE firms often don’t care if you stay.
 If a BigCo acquires you, they often make you stay for 3+ years now, by tying up your payout.
 PE firms often don’t care, especially if they are going to bring in their own CEO to run it.
 They may want you to stay as an advisor for a year or so, but often don’t even care if it’s full-time.
 Tech acquirers will care.

 - PE firms often don’t sweat the small stuff.
 It can take a long time to sell your stock after an IPO.
-And if you sell to a BigCo, there are multi-year escrows, lock-ups, hold backs, and other barriers to getting your cash.
+And if you sell to a BigCo, there are multi-year escrows, lock-ups, holdbacks, and other barriers to getting your cash.
 PE firms often don’t care.
 They are in the business of deploying capital.
-If they get a good deal, they write you a check the day it closes, and move on.
+If they get a good deal, they write you a check the day it closes and move on.

 - PE firms don’t care as much if you are in a hot space.
 VCs care a lot that you are in a hot space.
 PE firms care too, but most don’t care quite as much.
 Mostly they care you are in a large space with predictable revenues, reasonably high public multiples, and low burn.

-- PE firms are often OK if your platform and tech is old.
+- PE firms are often OK if your platform and tech are old.
 Google or Salesforce may only want to buy a SaaS company that also has the best engineers and tech.
 They want to buy a startup not just with traction, but also that is state-of-the-art.
 Private Equity is more zen about this.
 PE is generally fine if it’s all a hack in PHP — so long as the customers are reasonably happy and the revenues are material and recur.

 And many large VC firms have also become semi-PE firms, or hybrid firms.
-They’ll buy majority positions in later stage companies along with smaller positions in startups.
+They’ll buy majority positions in later-stage companies along with smaller positions in startups.

 Net net, PE is a Wonderful Third Option for liquidity if you stay relatively capital efficient and get to $10m+ in ARR.

 It’s cool.
-And what is also means is, if you hit $10m+ in ARR and are growing reasonably quickly, there are more options other than just getting to $150m+ to IPO or hoping an acquirer writes you a big check.
+And what it also means is, if you hit $10m+ in ARR and are growing reasonably quickly, there are more options other than just getting to $150m+ to IPO or hoping an acquirer writes you a big check.
 More options mean you can chill just a little bit more along the journey.
 That’s good for everyone.

 And if you are cruising and doing well and a Private Equity firm wants to drop by the office and meet … maybe, take the meeting.
 At least to learn.